echouvet/wolf3d/README.md

 # Wolf3D

+This is a project which asks to reproduce in C the 3D raycasting game mechanics of Wolfenstein 3D.

 To Compile - type "make" at the root of the git repository.

 Execution: Compile, and an executable will be created.